Monday, 25 June 2012

 Having visited Champion Hill on many occasions in the past, this was probably the best yet.
 I’d been for tea in Regents Park with Ross Sullivan before taking the Northern line and then a National Rail train from London Bridge to East Dulwich where I met regular football pal Tony Foster.

 We decided to grab something to eat at the Dulwich Hamlet Fish & Chip Bar.
-While the business was nothing to do with the club, they were smart enough to jump on their name.
+While the business had nothing to do with the club, they were smart enough to jump on their name.
 Therefore, I expected them to be geared up on a matchday; especially a big one like a play-off.

 What followed for the next twenty minutes was desperate.
 I felt for the couple running it, with their kid in a baby seat behind the counter.
 I wanted to jump over the counter and help them out.
 Disorganised would be a compliment.
 The food was excellent when we got it, but what a wait.
 Many left without being served.

 A second disappointment was to follow.
-We bought advanced print at home tickets to ensure attendance and beat any potential congestion and to assist the club, so it was a tad disappointing to be sent round the houses to a turnstile right round the far end, and then once inside to find nobody selling programmes; meaning walking back to where weI would have entered if we’d have been a cash customers.
+We bought advanced print-at-home tickets to ensure attendance and beat any potential congestion and to assist the club, so it was a tad disappointing to be sent round the houses to a turnstile right round the far end, and then once inside to find nobody selling programmes; meaning walking back to where we would have entered if we’d have been cash customers.

 I realise just how difficult logistics and getting volunteers can be from my time with Scarborough Athletic and watching Hendon, but with no sign of Hamlet's popularity abating it may have been a situation for club officials to think about?

 Tony grabbed us two excellent seats for no extra charge while I got the beers in.
 Hamlet continued to impress with their matchday experience.
-The hand pulled Hamlet Pale Ale was top class and Tony said that the Hamlet Lager was decent.
+The hand-pulled Hamlet Pale Ale was top class and Tony said that the Hamlet Lager was decent.
 I finished off my tea with my pint while chatting to the amiable bloke next to me who knew his non-league but was a season ticket holder at Crystal Palace and a member at Surrey CCC.

-Champion Hill was packed by kick off, with Enfield having a sizeable support.
-The atmosphere was crackling and the crowd only had forty seven seconds to wait before Ibra Sekajja was slotted through to score with a low drive.
+Champion Hill was packed by kick-off, with Enfield having a sizeable support.
+The atmosphere was crackling and the crowd only had forty-seven seconds to wait before Ibra Sekajja was slotted through to score with a low drive.

-The same player made it 2-0 on thirty one minutes when his header at the far post went in the corner.
+The same player made it 2-0 on thirty-one minutes when his header at the far post went in the corner.
 Enfield had not played badly at all, but Hamlet were buzzing and playing at full speed.
-Just a minute later Sekajja struck a massive blow when he seized on some terrible defending to score with a sublime lob over Nathan McDonald in the Towners net.
+Just a minute later Sekajja struck a massive blow when he seized on some terrible defending to score with a sublime lob over Nathan McDonald in the Towner's net.

 Enfield gave themselves hope seven minutes before the break when a corner led to the ball staying in the Dulwich area.
 Billy Crook fired a low shot across goal which took a deflection and went in at the near post with Hamlet custodian Preston Edwards stranded.

 There was no chance of getting refreshments at the break, so we stayed put and had a chat with our neighbour.
 We all agreed that the next goal would be vital.
-Town came flying out of the blocks flying after the break and missed a guilt edged chance soon after.
+Town came flying out of the blocks flying after the break and missed a guilt-edged chance soon after.

 Hamlet regrouped after a spell of being put under the pump and gradually got a grip of the game.
-On sixty five minutes they extended their lead when the excellent Sekajja set up Gavin Tomlin to fire home to the joy of the massed ranks behind the goal.
+On sixty-five minutes they extended their lead when the excellent Sekajja set up Gavin Tomlin to fire home to the joy of the massed ranks behind the goal.

 Enfield made substitutions but it wasn’t going to be their night, despite playing OK.
-The ref could easily have sent off both Town’s Scott Shulton and Hamlet’s Ibrahim Kargbo when they got involved in a serious fracas n the deck after another crunching challenge.
+The ref could easily have sent off both Town’s Scott Shulton and Hamlet’s Ibrahim Kargbo when they got involved in a serious fracas on the deck after another crunching challenge.
 We were in agreement that it was nice to see the official calm things down and consider the occasion rather than rushing to show cards.

 Edwards made a fine save from Shulton and another brilliant stop from the subdued Harry Ottaway who pulled a goal back with a fine hooked shot with five minutes remaining.
-Hamlet continued to press rather than just seeing the game out, which was another pleasing feature of the game.
+Hamlet continued to press rather than just see the game out, which was another pleasing feature of the game.

-We moved to the gate and departed just twenty seconds before the full time whistle, so we could definitely catch the 9.50 train back to London Bridge.
+We moved to the gate and departed just twenty seconds before the full-time whistle, so we could definitely catch the 9.50 train back to London Bridge.
 The platform was soon very busy with fans, while the celebrations a couple of hundred yards away were loud and proud.

 Bognor Regis Town won the other semi-final to set up a home final against Hamlet the following Bank Holiday Monday.